hsinhsiao/getdata032/CodeBook.md

 ##Description of the variables in the tiny_data.txt file
 General description of the file including:
- - Dim: 181 lines with 68 variables, include a header in 1st line
+ - Dim: 181 lines with 68 variables, include a header in the 1st line
  - The average of each variable of original features in the UCI dataset for each activity and each subject

-From varialbe 3 to variable 68, their name are the same as the feature name in the UCI dataset, but the values are averaged by distinct Subject and Activity
+From varialbe 3 to variable 68, their name are the same as the feature name in the UCI dataset, <br/>
+but the values are averaged by **distinct Subject and Activity**

-'data.frame':	180 obs. of  68 variables:
+'data.frame':	180 obs. of  68 variables: <br/>
  $ Subject                    : int  1 1 1 1 1 1 2 2 2 2 ... <br/>
  $ Activity                   : Factor w/ 6 levels "LAYING","SITTING",..: 4 6 5 2 3 1 4 6 5 2 ... <br/>
  $ tBodyAcc-mean()-X          : num  0.277 0.255 0.289 0.261 0.279 ... <br/>